flschr/mbplugin-youtube-nocookie/README.md

 Go to the **Micro.blog plugin directory** and install the plugin from there.

 ## 📝 Usage
 Use the shortcode in your blog posts to embed YouTube videos or playlists.
-The shortcode automatically detects whether you’ve entered a single video, a playlist, or a full YouTube URL.
+The shortcode automatically detects whether you’ve entered a single video or a playlist ID.

 Examples:
 - Video by ID: `{{< yt "7UOrJTsYyls" >}}`
-- Video by full URL: `{{< yt "https://www.youtube.com/watch?v=7UOrJTsYyls" >}}`
 - Playlist by ID: `{{< yt "OLAK5uy_kdjEovCQlPXN09ictIKnHL-W4kJh0raQM" >}}`
-- Playlist by URL: `{{< yt "https://www.youtube.com/playlist?list=OLAK5uy_kdjEovCQlPXN09ictIKnHL-W4kJh0raQM" >}}`
 - Playlist with custom thumbnail: `{{< yt "OLAK5uy_kdjEovCQlPXN09ictIKnHL-W4kJh0raQM" "https://example.com/thumb.jpg" >}}`

 All embeds use YouTube’s privacy-enhanced domain (`youtube-nocookie.com`).